 The Forensic Psychology Concentration

 The Forensic Psychology Concentration is offered in a four semester format, with the addition of an intercession course or thesis option.
-This concentration is designed for students interested in examining the relationship between Psychology and the Criminal Justice system.
-As a student, you will develop knowledge and expertise in crisis intervention, counseling, psychopathology, personality assessment, and research methods.
+This concentration is designed for students who are interested in examining the relationship between psychology and the criminal justice system.
+The focus of the program is on the many different aspects within psychology and law.
+The program is primarily research based and will prepare students for careers in the criminal justice system and/or mental health service agencies.
+Students will develop knowledge and expertise in substance abuse, psychopathology, personality assessment, and research methods.

 - Administrative positions in local, state, and federal agencies